dabealu/zookeeper-exporter/README.md

 `zk_followers`, `zk_synced_followers` and `zk_pending_syncs` metrics are available only on cluster leader.

 #### Build
-`./build.sh` script builds `zookeeper-exporter:latest` docker image.
+`./build.sh` script builds `dabealu/zookeeper-exporter:latest` docker image.
 To build image with different name, pass it to `build.sh` as a first arg.

 #### Usage